-When it merits, GuysDrinkingBeer will bring you the relevant, generally-Chicago-centric information about what you’ll be imbibing around town.
+When it merits, GuysDrinkingBeer will bring you the relevant, generally-Chicago-centric information about what you’ll be imbibing around town, like this story about the “Illinois Brewers Bill.”
 Here’s what’s running through our Mash Tun of Information:

 A bill making it’s way through the Illinois Legislature, which would allow brewers that produce less than 60,000 barrels of beer to distribute their own beer and smaller brewpubs producing less than 50,000 gallons of beer to self-distribute, is “scheduled” to go before a Senate and House committee respectively this week.
 The bill would continue to allow Argus Brewery in Chicago and Big Muddy Brewing in Murphysboro to self-distribute.
 Brewpubs would also have the ability to self-distribute under the proposed legislation.

 So why the quotation marks around scheduled, Ryan?
 Well, to put it simply, just because something is “scheduled” to be heard in a legislative committee or is “scheduled” to be debated on the floor of the house or senate does not necessarily mean it will.
 Now, I know that when you schedule a doctors appointment or a massage appointment that means you are going to see that person at that time and on that day.
 In the legislature, a bill can sit in a committee for weeks before it is heard.
 Think of it more as penciling something in to be firmed up at a later date.
 According to the state’s website the senate bill (SB 88) is scheduled before the executive committee today.
 The house bill (HB 205) has been assigned to that chambers executive committee but it does not show up on its schedule for Wednesday’s hearing.